Taking A Step Back: The History of Drinking Water

 Recognized the necessity for problems related to pollution

-Albeit the fact that these strategies have advanced fundamentally after some time, we are adequately fortunate to have the commitment to protected, clean drinking water.
-To date, we have access to a clean water supply, all thanks to the mechanisms developed by recent innovators.
+Although these strategies have advanced fundamentally after some time, we are adequately fortunate to commit to protected, clean drinking water.

 The Origin of Clean Drinking Water

-People nowadays tend to take for granted the broad accessibility of clean drinking water.
-However, in reality, people have gone to broad lengths since time immemorial to create clean drinking water, and such endeavors even date back to before they found how to make fire by scouring two sticks together.
 In ancient times, individuals decided the purity of water by taste, and this strategy was viewed as erroneous later on.
 In any case, their persistent endeavors in getting clean and safe drinking water have prompted the improvement of numerous advancements that make water treatment more effective today.

 1.1 Purification of Water

-The purification of water can be traced back as early as the 12th century, as referenced in the Book of scriptures or the Bible.
 Accordingly, Moses and the Israelites observed that the water in Marah was bitter.
-As such, God instructed them to cast a tree into the water, and evidently, the water's taste became sweet and good.
-Meanwhile, people in Jericho complained to Elisha that the water in the city was "naught," and the prophet cleansed the water by projecting salt into it.
+God instructed them to cast a tree into the water; evidently, the water's taste became sweet and good.

 1.2 Drinking Cup